moechofe/lowresrmx/asset.dev/manual.md

 | `$FF84` | 1 Byte  | ASCII code of last pressed key |
 | `$FF85` | 1 Byte  | Other I/O status bits          |

-Last touch position X and Y are stored as float and currently LowResRMX do not have a way to peek float from memory, use [`TOUCH.X` and `TOUCH.Y`](#xtouchxytouchy) functions instead.
+Last touch position X and Y are stored as float and currently Retro Game Creator do not have a way to peek float from memory, use [`TOUCH.X` and `TOUCH.Y`](#xtouchxytouchy) functions instead.

 Pixels shown represent the number of fantasy pixels that is visible by the user according to their device screen ratio.
-Use the practicle [`SHOWN.W` and `SHOWN.H`](#widthshownxheightshownh) functions.
+Use the practical [`SHOWN.W` and `SHOWN.H`](#widthshownxheightshownh) functions.

-Pixels outside the safe zone represent the number of fantasy pixels that are visible but should be considered unsafe for touch input as they are outside the safe area.
+Pixels outside the safe zone represent the number of fantasy pixels that are visible but SHOULD be considered unsafe for touch input as they are outside the safe area.
 Use the easy memorable [`SAFE.L`, `SAFE.T`, `SAFE.R` and `SAFE.B`](#leftsafeltopsafetrightsaferbottomsafeb) functions.

 #### Other I/O status bits